Therapy for Highly Sensitive and Overstimulated Women

 Many adults first begin wondering about neurodivergence after noticing patterns of sensory overload in everyday life.

-Parenting can intensify sensory overwhelm in ways many people don’t expect.
+Parenting can push an already overstimulated nervous system past its limit in ways many people don't anticipate.

 Understanding your sensory patterns can help you create small shifts in your environment, routines, and expectations that allow both you and your nervous system more space to recover.